StefanT12/SOLID2/README.md

 By adhering to the single responsibility principle, each class should do one thing only, E.G

 Main classes
-  Terminal - processes Vehicle
+1. Terminal - processes Vehicle
-  Employees - holds employee data & functions to change it RegularLocation - prepares vehicle for embarking (there are multiple such locations such as GasStation or ArrivalLocation)
+2. Employees - holds employee data & functions to change it
+3. RegularLocation - prepares vehicle for embarking (there are multiple such locations such as GasStation or ArrivalLocation)
-  EmbarkLocation - embarks the vehicles (there multiple embark locations for multiple types of vehicles) Dock - holds the ferry & methods to change it with another ferry Ferry - holds the ferry data (places occupied/free) & methods to change it
+4. EmbarkLocation - embarks the vehicles (there multiple embark locations for multiple types of vehicles)
+5. Dock - holds the ferry & methods to change it with another ferry
+6. Ferry - holds the ferry data (places occupied/free) & methods to change it

+Miscellaneous
-  FerryTrafficSimulation - simulates the ferry trafic (when one ferry is full, it will be replaced with an empty randomly generated one)
+1. FerryTrafficSimulation - simulates the ferry trafic (when one ferry is full, it will be replaced with an empty randomly generated one)
+2. FerryRandNameGen - generates a random name for ferries

 RegularLocations:
-  ArrivalLocation - processes the payment for embarking GasStation - refuels gas based vehicles RechargeLocation - recharges electric based vehicles CustomsLocation - inspects the vehicles that have cargo (Van, Truck)
+1. ArrivalLocation - processes the payment for embarking
+2. GasStation - refuels gas based vehicles
+3. RechargeLocation - recharges electric based vehicles
+4. CustomsLocation - inspects the vehicles that have cargo (Van, Truck)